Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * **application** - Reference to the owning element.
 * **vars** - Allows referencing one or more [variables](#variable).

-As soon as at least one variable container exists the generator creates a `config` page in the admin area to let the site admin manage corresponding settings.
+As soon as at least one variable container exists the generator creates an additional `config` controller to let the site admin manage available settings.

 If a model contains multiple variable containers the config page will use a tabbed panel containing a tab for each container, sorted by the `sortOrder` field.
 This allows separating settings in bigger models into logical semantic groups.